tw-wuqian/infra-as-code-lab-exercise/Session_6_Terraform_Cloud_and_Pipelines/README.md

 3. Locally on your laptop create a new folder for this simple project.
 Inside that folder create a folder called terraform_cloud_IAM_role and copy the files from the Demo repo for the [terraform_cloud_iam_role](https://github.com/twlabs/infra-as-code-demo-examples/tree/main/Session_6_Terraform_Cloud_and_Pipelines/terraform_cloud_IAM_role) into it.
 Update the organisation, project and workspace variable defaults in `variables.tf` as applicable.

-4. Log in to AWS and go to IAM and view 'identity providers' and if there is not an entry for `app.terraform.io` then uncomment the first 12 lines in `iam-terraform-cloud.tf`.
+4. Log in to AWS and go to IAM and view 'identity providers' and if there is not an entry for `app.terraform.io` then the code in `iam-terraform-cloud.tf` doesn't need to be changed, if it does exist then change the local variable on line 2 `terraform_cloud_oidc_already_exists` to `true`.
 Also in the same file update any permissions in the policy if you wish.
 Now run the usual Terraform commands **in the terraform_cloud_iam_role folder** to create an IAM role for Terraform Cloud to authenticate with and use to create AWS resources on your behalf.

 5. Navigate out of the terraform_cloud_iam_role folder back to the root folder for this new solution.
 Create a file called `backend.tf` and add the following as contents changing the placeholders.